marlenepereira/delivery-admission-controller/test-infra/config/README.md

 # Test Infra Config
-The `/cluster` directory contains YAML configuration to create a KinD cluster and the `/prow` contains the Kubernetes resource definition for Prow running on KinD.
+The `/cluster` directory contains YAML configuration to create a KinD cluster and `/prow` contains the Kubernetes resource definition for Prow running on KinD.
+The Prow Kubernetes resources were taken from the [config/prow/cluster/starter/starter-s3.yaml][07] in the [kubernetes/test-infra][08] repo and adapted to be used in KinD.

 # Setting up the cluster
 Create a KinD cluster by running: